Trip Report: The Magic of Colombia’s Birds and Wildlife!

 If the rolling, rugged road you're bumping along is the one less traveled, and its endpoint is a perfect rainbow – you must be in southern Colombia!

-Where: Putumayu and Huila Departments (states) in Southern Colombia
+Where: Southern Colombia: Putumayo and Huila Departments (states)

 What: Birding!
 Photography!
 Culture!

-This year, we sent the Grassland Bird Trust on their annual international birding trip for fun and fundraising south and up, high, higher, and highest over those infamous roads into the southern Colombian Andes—or, as I think of it, hummingbird heaven!
+This year, for their annual fund (and fun) raising trip, two small groups from the Grassland Bird Trust headed south and up, high, higher, and highest over those infamous roads into the southern Colombian Andes—or, as I think of it, hummingbird heaven!

-With close to 2000 avian species, my cherished hummers are just the beginning, but it couldn't be home to that many species without the necessary habitats to support them.
+With close to 2000 avian species, Colombia has more bird species than any other country on Earth.
+My cherished hummers are just the beginning, but it couldn't be home to that many species without the necessary habitats to support them.

 "Megadiverse" Colombia hosts 10% of the planet's biodiversity in 314 ecosystems, including South America's wettest rainforests, coastal dry forests, Páramo, wetlands, mangroves, grasslands, and more.
-Colombia is a must if you love birds - and wildlife, nature, culture, good food and friendly people.
+Colombia is a must if you love birds, wildlife, nature, culture, good food, and friendly people.

-“My” Colombia is the towns, families—and birds—of the Huila and Putumayo regions in the southwest.
-This mountain region was closed to travelers for forty years, but now, with the bad old days nothing more than a memory, it is open and welcoming.
+“My” Colombia is the towns, families, and birds of the Huila and Putumayo regions in the southwest.
+This mountain region was closed to travelers for forty years, but now, with the bad old days just a memory, it is open and welcoming.
+The people here appreciate their nature.

 Our adventure began in Colombia's capital, Bogota, a city full of fun, history, art, and great coffee shops!
 But our mission is birds, so we headed to Chingaza Natural National Park (elevation 2,600 – 13,190 ft (800 to 4,029m!) to explore the påramo, a unique ecosystem found in only four countries worldwide: Colombia, Ecuador, Peru, and Venezuela.